 By early 1871, there was friction between the two Marys and Mary chose to move into Clifton House.
 It was there Tad became very ill with what was initially diagnosed as a cold.
 But his lungs quickly filled with fluid and on July 15th, he died of "compression of the heart."
 Mary received no comfort from Robert as she grieved the loss of Tad.
 In fact, 10 days after Tad's death, Robert left for the Rocky Mountains where he remained in seclusion for a month.
 The locale was a favored place for men who were suffering from "nervous" disorders.
 Robert would later express that he'd been "all used up" after his brother's death.

 Soon, Mary was no longer welcome in Robert's house—it may have been because she learned of her daughter-in-law's struggle with alcoholism.

-On October 8, 1871, Mary and son Robert found themselves in the midst of the Great Chicago Fire.
+On October 8, 1871, Mary and her son Robert found themselves in the midst of the Great Chicago Fire.

 Mary, who now despised the 14th and 15th day of each month—anniversary dates of Lincoln's death and Tad's death, respectively, turned more and more to spiritualists and mediums to find comfort.
-In 1872, Tad's estate was ready for disbursement and Mary offered to split the estate (worth $35,570) with Robert even though the law entitled her to two thirds.
+In 1872, Tad's estate was ready for disbursement and Mary offered to split the estate (worth $35,570) with Robert even though the law entitled her to two-thirds.
 She also loaned Robert $10,000 for a real estate investment.
 She then traveled to Waukesha, Wisconsin, and settled near the health spas next to Lake Michigan.

 Lunacy vs Eccentricity